 Dealing with alcoholism is not easy, neither for the addict nor for his or her family and loved ones.
-If you think that drinking too much only takes toll on your body, you are absolutely wrong.
-It takes toll on your relationships too, creating rifts and ultimately ending them.
+If you think that drinking too much only takes a toll on your body, you are absolutely wrong.
+It takes a toll on your relationships too, creating rifts and ultimately ending them.
 People around you experience as much damage as you do because of excessive drinking and inability to quit.
 There are more than one ways in which alcoholism can impact your relationships and you need to know them to get out of the habit.

 You miss the special engagements and occasions

 Alcohol abuse can distance you from your loved ones because you tend to miss all the special occasions and engagements that mean a lot to them.
-How many times have you forgotten your spouse’s birthday or a child’s parent meet at school?
+How many times have you forgotten your spouse’s birthday or a child’s parent meeting at school?

 Cancelled plans, forgotten occasions, ditched responsibilities and more, all become a part of an alcoholic’s life.
-As these things happen on regular basis, loved ones are bound to lose patience over time and this can damage relationships for good.
+As these things happen on a regular basis, loved ones are bound to lose patience over time and this can damage relationships for good.

 You and your loved ones are prone to stress-related outbursts